yhx-12243/underground-scraper/README.md

 First, you should run `cargo build [-r]` ([`-r` means release mode](https://doc.rust-lang.org/cargo/commands/cargo-build.html#option-cargo-build--r)) to build all of the binaries.

-If your build fails with errors, it's likely that you skipped [the step of patch applying](#patches) or did not perform it correctly, please check it out again.
+If your build fails with errors, it's likely that you skipped [the step of patch applying](#patches) or did not perform it correctly, please **run `cargo clean` first**, then check it out again.

 When the build succeeds, you can run `cargo run -r --bin <name> -- <args>` to start these scrapers.
 For convenience, we use `./foo <args>` to simply denote `cargo run -r --bin foo -- <args>` (of course you can copy the binary into working directory).